oneno-ren/DS_Arpa/Phonemes DS_Arpa.md

 I do not claim ownership of this content; this is merely a reorganization of the phonetic table used for English in Diffsinger.
 - Examples and table can be found on [wiki_usage_guide.md](https://github.com/spicytigermeat/tiger_diffsinger/blob/main/wiki_usage_guide.md) by [spicytigermeat](https://github.com/spicytigermeat).
 - Arpabet to IPA can be found [here](https://docs.soapboxlabs.com/resources/linguistics/arpabet-to-ipa/).
-- And all audio examples were extracted from Wikipedia.
+- All audio examples were extracted from Wikipedia.

 ## Vowels
 | DS_Arpa | IPA | Example | Sound |